nicastelo/pgcode/README.md

 # Connecting to Fluidd/Moonraker

 Assuming you installed on a machine with a local name of "fluiddpi" you can access the PrettyGCode page by using this url.

-http://fluiddpi.local:7136 <-Should automatically connect to the local instance of Fluidd
+http://fluiddpi.local:7136 <- Should automatically connect to the local instance of Fluidd

 If you installed to some other machine subsititute the ip address or name.

 The above URL should take you to the PrettyGCode home page.
 If don't have your printer machine set to require login it should automatically connect.
 If you have your system secured you will have to use an API key to allow access.
 To configure the connection to the printer click on the connection button in the upper right of the screen.
 There you can enter your server address and any API key.
 ![Screen2](https://raw.githubusercontent.com/Kragrathea/pgcode/main/img/pgc_screen2.jpg)

  # Using an API key to connect
 If you have Moonraker secured behind a user name and password then you can use an API key to allow PrettyGCode to connect.

 You can get your API key in Fluidd via the System configuration menu
 ![Screen1](https://raw.githubusercontent.com/Kragrathea/pgcode/main/img/pgc_apikeylocation.jpg)